 That was in olden days.
 But these days we make this chutney with normal coconuts.
 Once you taste this chutney, I bet you will never ever forget the taste.
 I am a huge fan of this from my childhood.
 Few people eat the raw chutney and few people fry it to preserve it for many days.
-My dad would like the raw chutney and I liked the fried chutney, so we always had two batches of chutneys at home.
+My dad likes the raw chutney and I like the fried chutney, so we always had two batches of chutneys at home.
 Once when I was a kid, my Aayi fried it well till some of it turned almost black.
-So I renamed it as “kushil narla lashil chutney” (lashil meaning burnt) .
+So I renamed it as “kushil narla lashil chutney” (lashil meaning burnt) :D.

 Unlike any other chutneys which are served with either dosa or idlis or vadas, this is served as a side dish with rice.
 Never tried it with idli/dosas.

 Curry leaves 2 big strands (approximately 20 leaves)